-- Periodic assessment through the OFSTED regime. - Measures in terms of the quality and volumes that providers were delivering was monitored by the Education and Skills Funding Agency - this function would transfer to the Authority's Performance Management Team. - Assessment of providers' financial standing were completed to ensure they had the resources to deliver the learning. - Guarantees and protections were in place for learners should they have problems with a particular provider.
+- Assurance on quality was provided through the OFSTED regime. - Measures in terms of the quality and volumes that providers were delivering was monitored by the Education and Skills Funding Agency - this function would transfer to the Authority's Performance Management Team. - Assessment of providers' financial standing were completed to ensure they had the resources to deliver the learning. - Guarantees and protections were in place for learners should they have problems with a particular provider.

-The Authority had not yet published its full set of funding and performance management rules.
-This will be done as part of the grant award process.
+The Authority had not yet published its full set of funding and performance management rules, this would be done as part of the grant award process.